riyaparate/airline-performance-analysis/README.md

-# airline-performance-analysis
+# Airline Performance Analysis
 Airline operational and performance analysis dashboard using Power BI, Tableau, Excel, and SQL.
-# Airline Performance Analysis

 # Overview
 This project analyzes airline operational and performance data using interactive dashboards and visual analytics.